Enhancing Diversity and Graduate Student Educational Success

 The EDGES program in the College of Science seeks to increase success for graduate students in STEM fields, to enrich the academic environment for the campus community and to broaden the STEM workforce.

 This program provides funds (up to $10,000 per student) to recruit, retain, and promote the success of outstanding doctoral students who have the potential to contribute to the diversity of their academic fields and departments.
-Awards can be spent any time for up to four years after acceptance, or until the student graduates, whichever comes first.
+Awards can be spent any time for up to five years after acceptance, or until the student graduates, whichever comes first.

 Fellowship Application Process

 All students accepted to a department's graduate program will be invited to apply to this program, and priority for awards will be given to admitted students seeking Ph.D. training.

 The application includes two parts - one from the graduate admissions committee, and an accompanying part from the student.
 Application packages can be sent in any time following acceptance, with a final deadline of April 26, 2021.